Napa Valley

 Getting There

-Napa Valley is about a 60-mile drive north of San Francisco, reachable in 75-90 minutes via US-101 and Highway 29.
-The closest airports are San Francisco International (SFO) and Oakland International (OAK).
-The VINE bus system connects Napa to the Vallejo Ferry terminal, where you can catch a ferry to and from San Francisco for about $15 each way.
+Napa Valley is 60 miles north of San Francisco, typically 75–90 minutes via US-101 and Highway 29.
+Closest airports are SFO and Oakland (OAK).
+The VINE bus system connects Napa to Vallejo Ferry terminal where ferries run to San Francisco ($15 each way).
+Most visitors drive.

 Things to Do